Kalgoorlie Nickel Smelter: History

 BHP closed the smelter for four month from June 2008 to carry out repairs, thereby reducing annual nickel production in Western Australia by 20,000 tonnes.
 The smelter was once more shut down for maintenance in October 2015, this time for 21 days, which reduced the state's nickel output by 7,000 tonnes for the year, at a time of decreasing volumes of nickel mining in Western Australia and a decreasing global nickel price.

 At the time, 2015, BHP also looked at the future of its nickel operations, planning to expand the operational life to at least 2032.
 Among these, a rebuild of the kalgoorlie smelter in 2023 was proposed, which was estimated to have cost A$150 million and would extend the operational life of the smelter to 2040.

 Nickel production in Western Australia increased again by 2017 but a fire at the smelter in September 2018 reduced production figures for Nickel West once more.

 In 2021–22, BHP signed an agreement with renewable energy provider TransAlta to build a solar farm and a battery storage system in the Northern Goldfields, designed to power the Kalgoorlie smelter, the Kwinana refinery and the Kambalda concentrator, the later having been in care and maintenance since 2018 but being recommissioned in May 2022.

-The smelter underwent a lengthy shut down in late 2022 to conduct a A$7.5 million upgrade which negatively affected BHP's annual nickel production.
+The smelter underwent a lengthy shut down in late 2022 to conduct a $7.5 million upgrade which negatively affected BHP's annual nickel production.

+In August 2023, BHP received permission to construct a 1,152-room FIFO camp for three years to accommodate workers for a rebuilt of the smelter which is scheduled to extend the life of the facility by 20 years.

+Due to an oversupply of nickel and a consequent drop in nickel prices, BHP announced on 11 July 2024 that it would temporarily close all of its Nickel West operations in October 2024 and place them in care and maintenance.
+This decision is scheduled to be reviewed in February 2027 but BHP would continue to spend $450 million annually on its nickel operations to facilitate a potential restart.
+The decision was estimated to affect 300 workers at the smelter but BHP committed to offer all employees affected a redeployment or redundancy.
+The decision made the TransAlta 150 MW gas power generator available to the Kalgoorlie grid.